 and Other Ghost Movies

-Looking for a scary movie to make your night horrific?
+Looking for some scary haunted house movies to make your night horrific?
 This list contains the best haunted house movies out there.
 Finding a decent scary movie can be a challenge, so use this as a guide to for ideas on what to watch.
 If we can find the vid on YouTube or some other safe site, we’re providing a link, so be sure to look down the list.
 The link will be next to the title.

 Also, watch my free, hand-picked selection of classic horror movies here.
 For more modern horror (pay), check out this page.